Waldmensch1/venus.dbus-tasmota-inverter/README.md

 See config.ini and amend for your own needs.
 The Inverter_Position parameter defines the phsical contact for this inverter.
 0 means AC-In

+In [Topics] section you can specify a unlimited number of topics per phase.
+If multiple topics are assigned to one phase the current and power values will be added to a total for this phase

+Example:
+    `L1 = topic1[,topic2,topic3]`
+    `L3 = topic4`

 ### Installation

 1. Copy the files to the /data folder on your venus: